philip-raschke/educredentials/MoodleGuldlines.md

 ### TODO

 - change hardcoded paths in install.php (to: "/badges/renderer.php",...)
-- localhost muss angepasst werden: HTTPS Protokolle verwenden für url
+- localhost needs to be modified: use HTTPS protocol for url

   &rarr; Global variable ($CFG), to store URLs and use them

-  &rarr; define global variable in config.php)
+  &rarr; define global variable in config.php and load the urls there

+- Better error handling for function for functions: getIssuerIdFromCurl() and getTheirDid()

+  &rarr; Check whether cURL requests are successful and handle HTTP error codes appropriately